AstroTechies/astroneermodding/docs/guides/faq.rst

 How can I add oxygen support to an item?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This question was contributed by Discord user thecodingpro in the Astroneer Modding Discord server's #mod-resources channel.
+It is their sole intellectual property and not of the AstroTechies organization, and is included here by explicit permission.

 .. image:: faq14-Coding.png
   :width: 1200